vinay-jose/vinay-jose/README.md

 - ⚙️I’m a Consultant ML Engineer at Mercedes-Benz RDI, Bangalore.

-- ⚡Deep-diving into Gen AI & RAG Systems.
+- ⚡Expert in Gen AI & RAG Systems.

+- 🌱 Learning Dialog Engineering - a new software development paradigm from Answer.ai

 <!--
 - 🔭Working on a personal <a href="https://vinayjose.com/" target="_blank" rel="noreferrer">portfolio website & blog</a>  to learn frontend development.